CANewbould/OE4OOP/README.md

 This project considers how the principles of Object-Oriented Programming (OOP) can be applied/interpreted within the Open Euphoria (OE) environment.

 The most important point is that OE4OOP **doesn't require** any supplementary libraries.
-It illustrates an *approach* to delivering the foundations of OOP in a systemmatic and consistent fashion.
+It illustrates an *approach* to delivering the foundations of OOP in a systematic and consistent fashion.

 ## The project described